Skip to content

 [Prof. Stephen Seiler's work on training distribution](https://pubmed.ncbi.nlm.nih.gov/20861519/) offers a useful parallel here.
 Around 80% of training volume at low intensity, 20% at high intensity — not because it's a comfortable middle ground, but because the physiology supports that split for long-term adaptation.
 The nutrition equivalent is not the dramatic intervention.
 It's the practice that works at 80% effort across 52 weeks.

-For cyclists who want that support structured around their specific training load, Roadman's Not Done Yet programme builds nutrition as one of five integrated pillars alongside training, strength, recovery, and accountability.
+For cyclists who want that support structured around their specific training load, NDY coaching at Roadman builds nutrition as one of five integrated pillars alongside training, strength, recovery, and accountability.
 The coaching is 1:1, and the nutrition approach reflects exactly what Larson describes — not a template, but a plan calibrated to the individual's energy demands, timeline, and training phase.
+If you think it might be the right fit, the application is where the conversation starts.

 Larson's final point on the podcast was the one that stays with you: the cyclists who are still lean at 45 or 50 are not the ones who dieted hardest in their 30s.
 They're the ones who built an eating pattern they didn't have to think hard about.
 Sustainability is not a compromise on ambition.
 It is the strategy.